kapistelijaKrisu/JavaPaint/Documentation/aiheenKuvausJaRakenne.md

 The artist

 ### Actions
-Create, modify and save images as png or jpg.
+Create, modify and save images as png or jpg.*(if saved as jpg-file alpha channel disappears)*

 ### Class Diagram